Ralph Munn: Early life

 Munn was born in Aurora, Illinois to Dr. Walter (a dentist) and Jennie W. Munn.
 He was raised in Colorado.
-He attendee Ohio State University Moritz College of Law from 1912 to 1913 where he was a member of Sigma Pi fraternity.
+He attended Ohio State University Moritz College of Law from 1912 to 1913 where he was a member of Sigma Pi fraternity.
 He transferred to the University of Denver where he received both his bachelor of law degree from Sturm College of Law in 1915 and bachelor of arts degrees in 1917.

 He served in the United States Army from April 1917 to July 1919 in the 30th Ambulance Company.
 He served at Camp Dodge, Iowa from September 1917 to July 1918 and became a sergeant.
 He served in the headquarters of the 88th Infantry Division of the American Expeditionary Forces from August 1918 to July 1919 and served in Sorbonne, Paris from February to July 1919, He became a master hospital sergeant.

 After his military service, he received his Bachelor of Library Science degree from New York State Library School at Albany in 1921.
-Thereafter, worked as a librarian at the Seattle Public Library in Washington state and later at the Flint Public Library in Michigan, before finally accepting the position of Director of the Carnegie Library of Pittsburgh, from 1928–1964, during which time he also served as Director, then Dean, of the Carnegie Library School of Carnegie Institute of Technology.
+Thereafter, worked as a librarian at the Seattle Public Library in Washington state and later at the Flint Public Library in Michigan, before finally accepting the position of Director of the Carnegie Library of Pittsburgh, from 1928 to 1964, during which time he also served as Director, then Dean, of the Carnegie Library School of Carnegie Institute of Technology.